DaveParillo/cisc187-reader/docs/_sources/pointers/free-store.rst.txt

 Sometimes, we need to create objects with dynamic storage duration, that is, objects whose lifetime is not limited by the scope in which they were created.

-One way to do this is to use the :cref:`operator new` to create objects on the :term:`free store`.
+One way to do this is to use the :memory:`operator new <new/operator_new>` to create objects on the :term:`free store`.
 The free store is a system-provided memory pool for variables whose lifetime is directly managed by the programmer.
 Compare this to our experiences so far where variables were *automatically*